Gornung/Gornung-Blog/README.md

 * 2 create your own `.env` directory use variable names as in `.env.example`
 * 3 check you if your database is running
 * 4 uncomment for the first time Line 76 in AbstractRepository `$this->createSchema();`
+  * otherwise use the given dump in dump folder
 * 5 run `php -S gornung.local:8080` or in your case `localhost`
-* 6 signup first time, and recomment the line from Step 4
+* 6 signup first time, and comment the line from Step 4
 * 7 go to localhost and enjoy :D

 **HINT:** create a sign up a user named admin (this will have also admin privileges) to delete blogposts

-**If you imported my Dump then just login as admin**
+**If you imported my dump then just login as admin**
 * username: admin
 * password: admin123